3mdeb/blog.3mdeb.com/source/_posts/2015-09-16-building-cubietech-android-4-dot-2-for-cubietruck.markdown

 └── lichee
 ```

-Go to Android directory and source environment setup.
-Android do not like if
+Go to Android directory and source environment setup script.
+Android do not
-you use shell different then bash, so change you shell if you using something
+like shells other then bash, so change you shell if you using something
 different:

 ```